-- R2-3.2.1 The Licence Holder shall at all times maintain own funds at least equal to its Capital Resources Requirement.
-The own funds of the Licence Holder may not fall below the amount of initial capital required at the time of its authorisation. - R2-3.2.2 The meaning of Own Funds, the Capital Resources Requirement applicable to Category 2 and Category 3 Licence Holders, as well as the methodology for calculating such a Licence Holder's Total Risk
+R2-3.2.1b

-Exposure as applicable, are set out from Section 3 to Section 5 of this Title.
+The Local Firm shall at all times maintain its Capital Requirement, that is, its Own Funds, which may not fall below the amount of initial capital required at the time of its authorisation.

-R2-3.2.3 The Licence Holder shall immediately advise the MFSA if at any time it is in breach of its Capital Resources Requirement.
+- R2-3.2.2 The meaning of Own Funds; the Own Funds Requirements applicable to Category 2, Category 3 Licence Holders, and Local Firms; as well as the methodology for calculating such a Licence Holder's Total Risk Exposure as applicable, are set out from Section 3 to Section 5 of this Title. - R2-3.2.3 The Licence Holder, including Local Firms, shall immediately notify the MFSA if at any time it is in breach of its Capital Requirement, as per Rule R4-1.2.1.
 In this case, the MFSA may, if the circumstances justify it, allow the Licence Holder a limited period within which to restore its financial resources to the required level.